 Typically, when training a model on real-world data, numerous iterations are required, often as many as 30 training cycles.
 Each of these cycles requires data collection, annotation, training and then evaluation, which on average takes around one week per cycle, and costs in the realm of $2,000 to $5,000 depending on the project.
 Thus, for a set of 30 cycles the costs skyrocket to $60,000–$150,000 and 4–6 months to make a production-ready model.

-In comparison, when using synthetic data created with the Perception Package and only one cycle of real-world training ($5,000), we created a better model in just over one week with an additional cost of $1,750, essentially saving about 95% in both time and money.
+In comparison, when using synthetic data created with the Perception Package and only one cycle of real-world training, we created a better model in just over one week at significantly reduced costs, essentially saving about 95% in both time and money.